jiacheng-atmos/Weather-Regime-MJO-teleconnection/README.md

 There are a lot of work awaiting to be completed...

-This work is supervised by Zhuo Wang at Illinois.
+This work is supervised by Zhuo Wang at Illinois (many thanks).

 # Attention on weather regime calculation:
 Feel free to reach me if you want sample data.